Letter to M. d'Alembert on Spectacles: Rousseau's style and personality

-In spite of the letter being addressed directly to D'Alembert, it is undoubtedly meant to have an effect on the general population.
+In spite of the letter being addressed directly to D'Alembert, it was undoubtedly addressed to the general population.
 The work is famous for displaying Rousseau's charismatic rhetoric and digressive tendencies, all with his personal experience woven into the text.
-It may be considered to portray Rousseau's vanity, narcissism and biases, but the text could also be thought of more positively; as expressive, lyrical and austere.
+It may be considered to portray Rousseau's vanity, narcissism, and biases, but the text could also be thought of more positively, as expressive, lyrical, and austere.
 The Letter shows Rousseau's tendency to think of the events in his own life as highly significant, as reflections of the larger social picture.
-An example is how the Letter itself is open and expressive in style, while the content of the Letter is about this openness.
+For example, the Letter is open and expressive in style, while the content of the Letter is about this openness.

-The Letter starts off with a more grim and urgent tone, then shifting at the end to a brighter and optimistic one when the community oriented solution to the problem of the theatre is discussed.
+The Letter starts off with a grim and urgent tone, then shifts at the end to a brighter and optimistic one when it discusses the community-oriented solution to the problem of the theatre.